rails/rails/guides/source/association_basics.md

 It's necessary not to set or leave `:nullify` option for those associations that have `NOT NULL` database constraints.
-If you don't set `dependent` to destroy such associations you won't be able to change the associated object because the initial associated object's foreign key will be set to the unallowed `NULL` value.
+If you don't set `dependent` to destroy such associations you won't be able to change the associated object because the initial associated object's foreign key will be set to `NULL` value.

-##### `:disable_joins`

-Specifies whether joins should be skipped for an association.
-If set to `true`, two or more queries will be generated.
-Note that in some cases, if order or limit is applied, it will be done in-memory due to database limitations.
-This option is only applicable on `has_one :through` associations as `has_one` alone does not perform a join.

 ##### `:foreign_key`